swiftlang/swift-testing/Documentation/Porting.md

  }
  #endif
 ```

+`imageAddress` is the base address where the image is loaded into memory.
+This
+value is only used for diagnostic purposes and can be `nil` if your platform
+does not provide it.
+Since Classic does not map images into memory contiguously,
+you would pass `nil`.

+`buffer` is the range of bytes in that section.
+If you pass an empty buffer
+pointer (with a base address of `nil` and a count of `0`), the testing library
+ignores it.

 You may also need to update the `makeTestContentRecordDecl()` function in the
 `TestingMacros` target to emit the correct `@section` attribute for your